 What is a U.S. Passport Card?

-While the Passport Card is cheaper to buy than a Passport Book, it can only be used for re-entry into the U.S. from four countries.
-These are Bermuda, Canada, the Caribbean and Mexico.
+While the Passport Card is cheaper to buy than a Passport Book, a Passport Card can only be used for re-entry into the U.S. from four countries.
+These countries are Bermuda, Canada, the Caribbean and Mexico.

 READ NEXT: Do You Need a U.S. Passport for the Bahamas?